 The Family and Medical Leave Act of 1993 was passed by Congress to balance the demands of the workplace with the needs of families, to promote the stability and economic security of families, and to promote national interests in preserving family integrity; to minimize the potential for employment discrimination on the basis of sex by ensuring generally that leave is available for eligible medical reasons (including maternity-related disability) and for compelling family reasons; and to promote the goal of equal employment opportunity for women and men.

-Note: All FMLA request must be entered through the WolfTime Leave and Timekeeping System.
+Note: All FMLA requests must be entered through the WolfTime Leave and Timekeeping System.

 Family and Medical Leave (FMLA) provides up to 12 (or 26, as appropriate) workweeks of unpaid, job-protected leave in a 12-month period for one of the following qualifying reasons:

-- Birth and care for a newborn; Maternity and Paternity Leave weblink.
+- Birth and care for a newborn; (see also Paid Parental Leave)

 - Care for a child, spouse, or parent with a serious health condition;